How North Bay businesses are tackling vaccine mandate’s rules and unknowns

 Large North Bay businesses tackle rules, unknowns of OSHA vaccine mandate

-Those rules also mandate that employers implement a number of measures by Dec.
-5, such as providing time off for vaccination shots and recovery, begin requiring unvaccinated staff to wear masks indoors and having records available for same-day inspection.
-The standard also requires companies to remove or bar from entry any employees that test positive.
+Those rules also require that employers implement a number of measures by Dec.
+5, such as providing time off for vaccination shots and recovery, beginning to require unvaccinated staff to wear masks indoors and having records available for same-day inspection.
+The standard also requires companies to remove or bar from entry any employees who test positive.

-The agency said it is also seeking comment from employers with fewer than 100 workers about the costs and feasibility of "adjust(ing) the scope of the ETS to address smaller employers in the future.”
+While the full extent of the cost for the larger companies to implement those measures isn’t yet known, OSHA’s penalties for not following the requirements are up to $14,000 per violation, or as much as $136,000 for each “willful or repeated” act.

-While the full extent of the cost for the larger companies to implement those measures isn’t yet known, OSHA’s penalties for not following the requirements are stiff: up to $14,000 per violation, that much per day, or as much as $136,000 for each “willful or repeated” act.
+Nationally, many large companies are implementing their own mandates.
+Ford Motor Co. said this week it will require most U.S. salaried employees to be fully vaccinated by Dec.
+8 or be put on unpaid leave.
+And American Airlines recently delayed the deadline for its employees to get vaccinated by more than a month in response to the new White House guidelines.
+The airline’s workers now have until Jan.
+4 to turn in proof of vaccination or get an exemption.

-But the agency will face enforcement challenges, according to the Associated Press.
+As it seeks to enforce the federal mandate, OSHA will face enforcement challenges.
 Even counting help from states, OSHA has only 1,850 inspectors to oversee 130 million workers at 8 million workplaces.
 An administration official told the news agency that OSHA will respond to whistleblower complaints and make limited spot checks.

 New California vaccine rules are pending